Permanente Quarry: Post-World War II

-In July 1946 Kaiser announced the completion at the Permanente plant of the first test model of intercity bus for Santa Fe Trailways.
+In July 1946, Kaiser announced the completion at the Permanente plant of the first test model of intercity bus for Santa Fe Trailways.
 The 63-passenger was 60-feet long with three sets of wheels and articulated in the middle with front and back wheels which turned automatically, giving it a 38-foot turning radius.
 Built of aluminum and magnesium, it was powered by a 275-hp Cummins Diesel engine, mounted under the floor.
 It featured swivel chair seats with 40 inches of leg room instead of 35 inches, observation-car windows, air conditioning and lavatories.

 Although only one bus was ever produced, it was used by Santa Fe Trailways in advertisements.
 The bus operated between San Francisco and Los Angeles until the mid-1950s.

 In October 1946, Permanente launched a $1,000,000 expansion program to increase cement production by 10% to 5,500,000 barrels (22,000,000 sacks) per year to meet demand in Hawaii and the Seattle area.

 Tragedy struck the plant again on July 30, 1946, while experimentation on a new commercial explosive was being conducted at a lab on the property.
 A premature explosion instantly killed Mrs. Jean Targhetta whose body was hurled more than 100 feet against the side of the canyon.
 Eugene Bayne died from third-degree burns.
 Two other men received minor injuries.
 The blast was felt ten miles away and ignited numerous grass fires.
 The explosion took place on Hill 835, the same elevation as the original magnesium plant.

 The magnesium plant was dismantled and sold in 1947.

 Ferrosilicon production resumed in 1949 for some years, with the product shipped to the Manteca plant.
 The silica byproduct was also used as a binder in refractory bricks made at the Moss Landing plant.

 The end of World War II meant the end of shipbuilding and magnesium production by Permanente Metals Corporation, but the void was filled by Kaiser's entry into the aluminum business in 1946.
 There was a great demand for aluminum for aircraft and construction materials, but production was limited by a lack of sufficient electrical power.
-Bauxite ore from mines in South America (Kaiser later owned their bauxite mines in Jamaica) was shipped to Baton Rouge, LA to be separated into alumina powder and ore.
+Bauxite ore from mines in South America (Kaiser later owned their bauxite mines in Jamaica) was shipped to Baton Rouge, Louisiana, to be separated into alumina powder and ore.
 The alumina was shipped to two plants in Washington State to be reduced to ingots and to a third plant in Washington to be turned into plate, sheet and strip aluminum.
 The government granted patent rights to Kaiser to establish a third competitor to Alcoa and Reynolds.